defenseunicorns/leapfrogai/packages/vllm/README.md

 If you decide to use a different model, there will likely be a need to change generation and engine runtime configurations, please see the [Zarf Package Config](./zarf-config.yaml) and the [values override file](./values/upstream-values.yaml) for details on what runtime parameters can be modified.
 These parameters are model-specific, and can be found in the HuggingFace model cards and/or configuration files (e.g., prompt templates).

-For example, during deployment, you can override the Zarf Package Config defaults by doing the following:
+For example, during Zarf deployment, you can override the Zarf Package Config defaults by doing the following:

 ```bash
 uds zarf package deploy zarf-package-vllm-amd64-dev.tar.zst --confirm --set ENFORCE_EAGER=True